anandanand84/technicalindicators/README.md

 When running in browser the file model.bin present in dist/model.bin in the respository should be accessible on your server at the location at /dist/model.bin.
-The model is trained using 400 count of values, so try to provide values close to 400  for a reliable prediction
+The model is trained using 400 count of values, so try to provide values close to 400  for a reliable prediction of DB, DT, HS, IHS
+TD(Trending Down) and TU(Trending up) works fine even with lower values.

 # Chart Types